lemonce/lemonce.net/source/footer/blog/compare-selenium-selectors.md

 Because xpath selector itself can be switched to CSS selector with Lemonce grammar compiler that can automatically transform xpath selector into CSS selector before execution.
 In this way, xpath is able to have the same execution efficiency as CSS selector in different browsers.

-C)
+C)	**Locate element by content**

-With sizzle selector’s further enhancement on CSS selector, the object location based on element content can properly solve some of the object element location problems.The improved CSS selector and xpath selector can achieve direct element location inside iframes. (see more in Lemonce vs Selenium:Iframe Element Testing)
+With sizzle selector’s further enhancement on CSS selector, the object location based on element content can properly solve some of the object element location problems.The improved CSS selector and xpath selector can achieve direct element location inside iframes. (see more in [Lemonce vs Selenium:Iframe Element Testing](/footer/blog/selenium-iframe-element-testing.html))

 D)	**Selector Intelligent Identification**
 When multiple selectors are used in testing codes to describe different elements, lemonCase2 compiler will compare characteristics of different selectors with regular expression matching, and then achieve intelligent identifications for different selectors.
 This method will make language grammar more simple and concise with no necessary to work in the way like Selenium grammar to add some identification symbols ( such as By.cssSelector(),By.xpath() etc.) to differentiate different selectors.